The Internet is the largest company network and more than three billion people are using it. Due to the continuous

 development of the Internet and technology, advertisements have never ever been more invasive and more unescapable

-nowadays.
+Do you know that you are not safe on the Internet.
 Thanks to the wealth of data, that is available to each and every user.
 A single site or map might

 contain dozens of trackers building a detailed profile of who you are and what you do online.
 The bad thing is we

-don’t even notice.
 Privacy is a buzzword with all big tech companies these days.
 But

 many large companies simply don’t play along and keep creating data profiles on us even when we have opted out in